johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

 * Second benchmark comes from the [Carvana Image Masking Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge).
 Not exactly the same domain but conceptually a very similar problem.
 I would argue however that garments are more challenging than cars due to various fabrics, translucent materials, lace, fur etc. Nevertheless I hope to match scores as seen in the Carvana challenge where the winner demonstrated a Dice score around 99.7%

-So the aim is a Dice score > 98.32% and close to 99.7%.
+So the aim is a Dice score > 98.32% and as close to 99.7% as possible.

 ## III.
 Methodology
 _(approx. 3-5 pages)_

 ### Data Preprocessing
-The preprocessing done in the separate “preprocessing” notebook consists of the following steps:
+The preprocessing done in the separate preprocessing notebook, find it here Garment_Segmentation_Preprocessing.ipynb, consists of the following steps:
 1. Turning the cutouts into proper binary segmentation masks by extracting the Alpha channel from the RGBA input
 2. Split the original garment image set into training and validation sets and with the equivalent split on the mask dataset
 3. Load original garment images in color mode and masks in gray scale mode.
 Actually we will also run an experiment to check if one mode is preferred over the other on the original garment images